nateprewitt/smithy/designs/default-zero-value.md

 ### `@default` trait syntactic sugar

-In Smithy IDL 2.0, we will add syntactic sugar for attaching the `@default` trait to a member to make the importance of the `@default` trait more apparent, and to make it easier to find all structure members that are initialized to a default value.
+Smithy IDL 2.0 introduces syntactic sugar for attaching the `@default` trait to a member to make the importance of the `@default` trait more apparent, and to make it easier to find all structure members that are initialized to a default value.
 A member type followed by `= default` will be syntactic sugar for applying the `@default` trait to the member.

 The following structure: